 In the summer of 2015, when the entire area was made safe and some renovation work was carried out, the archaeoloical site of the Roman Villa was once again opened to the public

-You can get the ferry from Porto Santo Stefano (province of Grosseto) to the Island of Giannutri all year round, the crossing takes about an hour, and during the summer months you can get there via several shipping companies that organize mini cruises.
+You can get the ferry from Porto Santo Stefano (province of Grosseto) to the Island of Giannutri all year round, the crossing takes about an hour, and during the summer months you can also get there from the Island of Giglio thanks to several shipping companies that organize mini cruises.

 Commune of the Island of Giglio 0564 806064 - firstname.lastname@example.org